Ridgewood High School (Florida): History

 The Pasco County School Board approved the creation of a new junior high school north of the City of New Port Richey in response to population growth in the area during the 1970s, with the expectation that the school would ultimately become west Pasco's third high school.
 Superintendent Thomas Weightman had Ridgewood built to senior high specifications and purchased extra land near the school for the future expansion and conversion.
 The school was built for $3.2 million and opened on August 22, 1978.
 Wendell L. Krinn became the first principal of the school and would serve in that position for 20 years.
 The St. Petersburg Times proclaimed Ridgewood, "The new home of education" in Pasco County because of its state of the art facilities and unique architecture.
 Rowe Holmes Associates designed the main building of Ridgewood High School after the Tampa Bay Center in Tampa, Florida, with its courtyard, high ceilings, and second floor overlooking the building.

 On August 5, 1981, the school board voted to convert Ridgewood to a high school.
 The first freshman class started in 1983, and one grade was added per year, until the 1985–1986 school year, which was the first graduating class.
 As part of the transition to a high school, Ridgewood underwent a $1.6 million renovation project, which included a gym added to the back of the main building, a stadium built by the football field, as well as a new weight room and tennis courts.

-After winning the "Pride of Pasco" academic award, in 1988, the title stuck as the nickname of the school.
-Ridgewood High School excelled during this period, leading the county in HSC Test scores four consecutive years.
+After winning the "Pride of Pasco" academic award in 1988, the title stuck as the nickname of the school.
+Ridgewood High School excelled during this period, leading the county in HSC test scores for four consecutive years.

 In 1998, Dr. Arthur O'Donnell became the second principal in Ridgewood's history after transferring from Hudson High School.
-In 2003, he retired after working for 35 years in the Pasco County School system.
-Randall Koenigsfeld succeeded O'Donnell as Principal of Ridgewood High, a position he held until July 2009, when he was transferred to Schwettman Education Center.
+In 2003, he retired after working for 35 years in the Pasco County School System.
+Randall Koenigsfeld succeeded O'Donnell as principal of Ridgewood High, a position he held until July 2009, when he was transferred to Schwettman Education Center.
 Angie Murphy, principal of J.W.
 Mitchell High School was named principal of Ridgewood.

 School symbols

 During the establishment of the school in the late 1970s, the student body at Ridgewood voted to make the official nickname and logo the Ram, "which symbolizes the endless determination of our spirit to strive for high standards in every aspect within our institution."
-At one time a real ram was brought in as a mascot for sporting events who would soon be replaced by the present day Rocky the Ram.”
+At one time, a real ram was brought in as a mascot for sporting events who would soon be replaced by the present day Rocky the Ram.”
 The colors orange and blue were adopted, matching those of the University of Florida Gators.